Privacy Policy

 Your rights in connection with personal information

-It is noted that in accordance with the legislation in force, your right to apply for the erasure of your personal data or to object to the processing of your personal data by Trust Cyprus is not applicable or may be limited in the following instances where the processing of the data is carried out for the purpose of:
+It is noted that, in accordance with the legislation in force, your right to request for the erasure of your personal data or to object to the processing of your personal data by Trust Cyprus is not applicable or may be limited in the following instances where the processing of the data is carried out for the purpose of:

 a) establishing, exercising or supporting legal claims, and

-b) maintaining a legal obligation that necessitates the processing on the basis of Cypriot or European Law, to which Trust Cyprus is subject.
+b) fulfilling a legal obligation that necessitates the processing based on Cyprus or European Law, to which Trust Cyprus is subject.

 • Request the transfer of your personal information to another party.

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact dpo@trustcyprusinsurance.com.
+If you want to review, verify, rectify or request erasure of your personal information, or to object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact dpo@trustcyprusinsurance.com. dpo@trustcyprusinsurance.com.

 No fee usually required